ADPer0705/my_notes/Cybersecurity/NETWORKING/Network_Protocols/NFS.md

 The server checks if the user has permissions to mount whatever directory has been requested.
 It will then return a file handle which uniquely identifies each file and directory that is on the server

-If someone want to access a file using NFS, an RPS call is placed to NFSD (NFS daemon) on the server.
+If someone want to access a file using NFS, an RPC call is placed to NFSD (NFS daemon) on the server.
 This call takes parameters such as :
 - The file handle
 - The name of the file to be accessed
 - The user's user ID